Iceland's Sky Lagoon - Complete guide and what to expect

 First off, we recommend booking your ticket to Sky Lagoon in advance because it does sell out.
 When you’re booking your ticket online, you’re given a few different options including timed entry, whether or not you want to participate in the seven step ritual (see below for more info on this), and if you’d like to have a private shower or change and shower in the group locker rooms.

-Sky Pass ($$$): The Sky Pass is where you get access to private changing rooms and showers as well as the lagoon and the seven step ritual.
+Sér ($$): The Sér Pass is where you get access to private changing rooms and showers as well as the lagoon and the seven step ritual.

-Sky Lagoon for Two ($$$$): If you’re going to the lagoon with a significant other or friend, consider booking the Sky Lagoon for Two Sky Package.
-It comes with a lagoon soak, seven step ritual, private changing rooms and showers, a drink from the bar for each guest, plus a snack platter from the snack bar on property.
+Sky Lagoon for Two ($$): If you’re going to the lagoon with a significant other or friend, consider booking Sér or Saman package for two.
+It comes with a lagoon soak, seven step ritual, private or public changing rooms (depending on if you choose Saman or Sér), a drink from the bar for each guest, plus a snack platter from the snack bar on property.

 Bonus tip: if you'd like to save a bit of money, book one of the last time slots of the day.
 A girl we were traveling with noticed that if you book a late evening slot you can get a discount of half off.
 Granted, we were booking on about 48 hours notice so it might be that they were discounting because reservations were down that day.
 Either way, it's worth checking out!
 If visiting Sky Lagoon is high on your list of things to do in Iceland, I would strongly encourage you to book ahead vs. waiting until the last minute to save a bit of money because Sky Lagoon does regularly book up.